Red Buttons: "Never Got a Dinner"

 Beginning in the 1970s Red Buttons enjoyed a new popularity with his "Never Got a Dinner" routine, a standard of the Friars Club and The Dean Martin Celebrity Roast for many years.
 "Never got a dinner!" became a catchphrase, and formed the basis for elaborately eccentric lists of famous people (and their wives and mothers) who had not been honored with celebrity dinner roasts: "Why are we here honoring this man?
 Why is he getting a dinner?
 I can think of many famous people who never got a dinner.
 Mrs. Ponce De Leon, who said to her husband Ponce, 'You're going to Miami without me again this year?'... never got a dinner!"

 Another of his catchphrases was "I did not come here to be made sport of," which was later taken up by radio talk-show host Howie Carr.

 He made numerous appearances at Chabad telethons, where he was often brought on and off stage to the tune of "Hava Nagila".
 (He once told an interviewer, "I'm a Jew who is doing comedy, not a 'Jewish comic'.")

+Honors

 Buttons received a star on the Hollywood Walk of Fame for television, located at 1651 Vine Street.

-He was number 71 on Comedy Central's list of the 100 Greatest Stand-Ups of All Time.
+He was ranked number 71 on Comedy Central's list of the 100 Greatest Stand-Ups of All Time.